wp-plugins/spider-event-calendar/readme.txt

 * Possibility of displaying events which will be repeated at the certain date of week for a specific period.
 * Possibily of displaying single-day events.
 * Possibility to choose month display format in the Spider Event Calendar.
-* Possibility to choose between four view modes (Month, List, Week and Day).
+* Option of displaying from one to four views (Month, List, Week and Day).
+* Possibility of setting one of the view options as a default one.
 * An option to create categories.
 * Possibility to assign a category for each event.
 * Option of having different colors for each category.
 * Filtering possibility in the front end: when clicking upon the category legend it will display events of that category only.